MESSELMIyahya/NoorJs/docs/doc.md

 ##### styles()

-`styles` it is a method in the constructor that let you set multiple styles to the component element and it has one param which's `object of css properties` css properties with their styles.
+`styles` it is a method in the constructor that let you set multiple styles to the component element and it has one param which is `object of css properties` css properties with their styles.

 ```jsx
 import { Component,FCRendered } from "@noorjs/core";